facebook/react-native-website/docs/getting-started.md

 Without a Framework, you’ll either have to write your own solutions to implement core features, or you’ll have to piece together a collection of pre-existing libraries to create a skeleton of a Framework.
 This takes real work, both when starting your app, then later when maintaining it.

-If your app has unusual constraints that are not served well by a Framework, or you prefer to solve these problems yourself, you can make a React Native app without a Framework using Android Studio, Xcode, and React Native CLI.
-If you’re interested in this path, [learn how to get started](get-started-without-a-framework).
+If your app has unusual constraints that are not served well by a Framework, or you prefer to solve these problems yourself, you can make a React Native app without a Framework using Android Studio, Xcode.
+If you’re interested in this path, learn how to [set up your environment](set-up-your-environment) and how to [get started without a framework](get-started-without-a-framework).

 </details>